 A Bigger, Stronger Back

-The pull-up is an effective exercise to increase back strength and muscle hypertrophy.
-Pull-ups can also improve the width of a lifter’s/athlete’s back muscles, as they’re an easy movement to provide progressive overload with.
+The pull-up is an effective exercise to increase your back strength and muscles.
+Pull-ups can also improve the width of your back muscles, which you might be looking for if you want to take a bodybuilder’s approach to back training.

 Carryover to Other Lifts